 Is this School for you?

 This one is easy.
-TISI is for senior students, graduates and young professionals eager to learn how to make a stand against corruption and to achieve greater transparency in their country.
+TISI is for senior students, graduates and young professionals under the age of 35 eager to learn how to make a stand against corruption and to achieve greater transparency in their country.
 The seven-day format offers a powerful mix of an intensive academic schedule, unconference-like atmosphere and continuous peer-to-peer interactions which all make it into an unforgettable one-week-long adventure.

 TISI usually hosts an equal share of participants from private and public sectors, NGOs and academia from Europe, Asia, Africa and the Americas.
 Such diversity in background and experience further strengthen our applied approach to anti-corruption and transparency.
 Therefore, students not only learn about the causes of corruption but also spend a large part of their time learning practical ways in which societies can become more transparent and accountable.

 In July 2017, once again we welcomed some 140 future leaders from more than 70 countries for a 7-day event in the beautiful Lithuanian capital Vilnius.